nodejs/TSC/BasePolicies/README.md

 to be chartered once that PR lands.
 Once ratified the list of members should be maintained in the Working Group's README.

-### Bootstrap Governance
+### Base Policies for new Working Groups

-Once the TC ratifies a charter the WG inherits the policies established by the TC for governance, contribution, conduct and an MIT LICENSE.
+Once the TC ratifies a charter, the WG inherits the policies established by the TC for governance, contribution, conduct and an MIT LICENSE.
 WGs are free to change these documents through their own governance process but should retain at least the spirit of the original versions.
 The template documents provided in this directory are provided to help bootstrap that process:

 * [Charter Template][]